dotlang/language/doc/RFE.md

 So basically, `val x = var1` is ok and possible.

 Y - Clarify single space in type definition and protocol too.

+Y - The `:=` is a very powerful operator.
+But in what cases do we need it?
+`x := y`.
+- When I want to have a val view on a var.
+But if function has val, I can simply send var to it.
+- For internals of array and slice. (we can use native and implement in compiler or use core functions to get address and get/set operations, we can even use ptr type).
+- When output of a function is a large data structure: `var x = getLargeBuffer()` will duplicate the buffer which is expensive.